 Why is inductive vs. deductive logic important?

 Both inductive and deductive logic are fundamental in problem solving.
 Though, inductive logic is often used when deductive logic is appropriate.
 This is a subtle issue that most people don’t ever think about, but the consequences are often significant since false conclusions often come from inductive logic.
 One of the main reasons companies use top strategy consulting firms is because of their strong deductive problem solving methodologies.
 Deductive problem solving is comprehensive and derives factual conclusions.
 Most people or teams tasked with solving a problem don’t start with a problem statement, then build a hypothesis tree, and then spend weeks or months proving and disproving the different branches of the hypothesis tree, but top strategy consulting firms do.
 If somebody wants to figure out the true root causes of a problem, they will use deductive problem solving.

 Inductive logic is also critical to strategy when it comes to connecting the dots in creating great options and solutions to a problem.
 Inductive logic is necessary when the context of a situation is understood, and creative and innovative options and solutions are needed.
-Elegant inductive logic was the driver for the simplicity of the iPhone, many of the innovations in the Tesla, and most creative solutions to challenging situations.
+Elegant inductive logic was the driver for the simplicity of the iPhone, many of the innovations in the Tesla, and the most creative solutions to challenging situations.

 EXERCISES TO IMPROVE YOUR DEDUCTION & INDUCTION